mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 There is one Red Zone in the subsector (Zephyr) and one Amber Zone (Hazel).
 Thisbe is not amber zoned but can upon occasion be dangerous.
-A long–term project is underway to improve the world’s marginal atmosphere and hydrographics by bringing in ice asteroids from the outsystem.
+A long–term project is underway to improve the world's marginal atmosphere and hydrographics by bringing in ice asteroids from the outsystem.
 Most are simply broken into small chunks and set in a decaying orbit that will cause them to burn up in what little